tbd99/data-analytics-power-bi-report152/README.md

 The Product Detail page contains a filtering sidebar which can be accessed by ctrl + clicking the filter button to enable users to filter by country and category.
 The Stores Map page has a tooltip that enables users to quickly see store profit performance by hovering over different areas.

-SQL metrics and files can be found in the SQL_metrics subfolder
+SQL metrics and files can be found in the SQL_metrics subfolder.
 ## File structure
 The Power BI report session and README file are contained in the top level of the project folder.
 The images_and_visualisations folder contains images of working and visualisation from each of the sections of the project.
 Within this folder work from each milestone of the project (3, 5, 6, 7, 8, 9) are divided into subfolders corresponding to the milestone number.